-The existing water system within all of the corridors, including the Plan Area, is located primarily within the roadways, though some pipelines extend through commercial properties.
-The technical memorandum prepared by West Yost, assessed the hydraulic systems in the Plan Areas to determine whether any conveyance system improvements would be needed, either to address existing pipeline constraints or anticipated future constraints.
+The existing water system within all of the Plan Areas is located primarily within the roadways, though some pipelines extend through commercial properties.
+The technical memorandum prepared by West Yost assessed the hydraulic systems in the Plan Areas to determine whether any conveyance system improvements would be needed, either to address existing pipeline constraints or anticipated future constraints.
 The system was evaluated for both typical use and for fire flow, because fire flow places the highest demand on the system in terms of the minimum pressure and flow speed required.
-Note that all three Commercial Corridor Plan Areas were evaluated cumulatively to provide a full analysis.
+Note that all three Commercial Corridor Plan Areas were evaluated cumulatively to provide a comprehensive analysis.